Boluwatife312/LITA-Class-Documentation/README.md

 ### Exploratory Data Analysis
 ----------------

-EDA involved the exploring of the Data to answer some questions about the Data sucj as;
+EDA involved the exploring of the Data to answer some questions about the Data such as;

+- what is the overall sales trend?
+- which product are top sellers?
+- what are the products on peak sales?